hieuadoan/hieuadoan.github.io/_pages/private/flan.md

     - Vanilla: 1 tablespoon

     ## Instructions
-    It is convenient to work on the caramel first, so that we have time to let it cool down completely (around 30 minutes).

     ### The caramel
     1. Prepare the cups by adding a tiny bit of non-stick cooking spray.
 Spread it evenly around the inside.
     2. Mix sugar and water well together.
 Use a small whisk to dissolve the sugar.